Police: 4 teens under 14 broke into Statehouse, caused over $17K in damage - NewsBreak

 The capitol police’s concluded investigation revealed that the teenagers were first noticed by an officer at approximately 3:45 p.m. on Sunday, March 27, when he heard voices coming from the Rotunda.
 The officer then heard the intruders run out the west door.

 After giving chase, the officer found and detained the four teenagers on Indiana Avenue, just south of Michigan Street.
 Police identified the juveniles as a 12-year-old female, a 13-year-old female, a 14-year-old female and a 13-year-old male.
-All four of the juveniles are from Indianapolis.Vandals target Kokomo park dedicated to honoring veterans
+All four of the juveniles are from Indianapolis.Students vandalize bleachers at Bishop Dwenger, school pressing charges

 According to the capitol police’s findings, the juveniles entered the statehouse through the west door on the second level at approximately 1:54 p.m.
 They had damaged the door to a point where they were able to open it and enter the building, police said, which had been closed to the public at the time.